Martin J. Levitt: Changing Sides

-Detractors
+Criticism

-David Sickler, the AFL CIO Western Regional Director said, "He strikes me as a cheesy hustler.
+AFL-CIO Western Regional Director David Sickler said, "He strikes me as a cheesy hustler.
 He made a living fighting us and now he wants to make a living showing us how bad he was to us.
 He's never been big on morality."

 Levitt's detractors have viewed him as an opportunist.
-Some say his claims were untrue Levitt described himself as a golden tongued con artist: "When Nick Sangalis, Sheridan's second in command ratified my hiring, he commented 'the kid from Cleveland was the best damned bullshit artist I've ever met'".
+Some say his claims were untrue.
+Per Levitt: "When Nick Sangalis, Sheridan's second in command ratified my hiring, he commented 'the kid from Cleveland was the best damned bullshit artist I've ever met'".

 The Culinary Union blocked the AFL-CIO's efforts to have Martin Levitt write a "bust the union busters" brochure and a training film for organizers due to their mistrust from an experience with him years previous as an organizer in 1975.
 It started with his firing from 3M (Modern Management Methods) for failure to pay back a corporate loan of $5000.
 Simultaneously with that firing he took a job with World Airways as a supervisory trainer but was fired after a few months for conduct unbecoming which made him seek work.
 He began "counter organizing" on his own at Rusty Scupper where he met Chuck Irvine, the president and chief organizer of Hotel Employees and Restaurant Employees Union and Bartenders International Union Local 28 who asked him to join them as an organizer.
 As he'd done in the past with other employers, he managed to get a $5000 loan (from the union) but was soon outed as a double agent and found himself unemployable by both sides, in bankruptcy again and seeking work.

 Barbara Noble, a New York Times writer, asked in her article if Levitt was just a bad apple or was he representative of people in his field.
 She said, "He seems to take a compromise view that his more unfortunate personal proclivities – greased by scotch and vodka – allowed him to avoid his conscience".
 In one breath he claims his book is an act of contrition for victims of his union campaigns but makes no visible apology to the victime of his forgeries and fraudulent check scams. which got him in far more trouble than any dirty trick he ever played on a union.

 Jack Sheridan, Levitt's first labor employer said, “Over the years I've trained about 155 people.
 There were maybe two I wish I'd never met.
 One was Levitt.
 I think of the movie 'Elmer Gantry,' where the guy is screwing everybody yet still convinced them he believed in God.
 I don't think Marty knows what the hell the truth is."